 Heavy or bad-smelling discharge (fluid) from your vagina

 Other problems you may have if your water breaks too early include:

-Your placenta (the organ that gives your unborn baby oxygen and nutrients) pulling away from your uterus too early ( placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more )
+Your placenta (the organ that gives your unborn baby oxygen and nutrients) pulling away from your uterus too early (placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more )

-Your baby being born too early (premature birth)
+Your baby being born too early (preterm birth)

 How will my doctor or midwife confirm that my water broke?

 The doctor or midwife will examine your vagina and cervix (the lower part of your uterus) to confirm that your water broke.
 The doctor or midwife will also estimate how much your cervix has opened (dilated).